An Introduction to Shamanism

 Discover how the humble beetle can teach you about renewal, the power of spirit, and the protection of trust – very different from that of fear.

 One of our most common birds, pigeons bring us the challenge of ‘seeing’ in the shamanic sense, a way that opens the heart to deeper layers of meaning.

-Here is a bird that demonstrates a mastery of invisibility, yet also teaches the power of sharing what is in the dark.
+Here is a bird that demonstrates a mastery of invisibility, yet teaches the power of sharing what’s in the dark.

 The journey from your head to your heart can be a long one.
 Our hearts know the deep joy of just being alive, but fear can confuse us.

 What does it mean to walk the path of the Lone Wolf?
 Find out more about leaving behind the world that you know, being willing to take a risk, and set out into the unknown in order to find yourself, your power, your true destiny.